-If your chinchilla is displaying body language that indicates fear, do not force them to do anything that they do not seem comfortable with.
+If your chinchilla is displaying body language that indicates fear, do not force it to do anything that it does not seem comfortable with.

-This is only going to weaken the bond and the trust they have for you.
+This is only going to weaken the bond and the trust the two of you have.

-Instead, try taking a step back and simply pet your chinchilla in the cage or talk to them in a calm demeanor.
+Instead, try taking a step back and simply pet your chinchilla in the cage or talk to it in a calm demeanor.

-They are trying to tell you they are scared, and if you are picking up on that body language, make sure to respect the message for the bond to grow.
+It is trying to tell you it is scared.
+If you pick up on that body language (and hopefully you do), make sure to respect the message for the bond to grow.

 The great news is that the faster you learn your chinchilla’s body language, the quicker the bond is going to grow.

-It is also going to make you much more capable of raising your chinchilla with ease if you can understand what they are trying to tell you.
+It is also going to make you much more capable of raising your chinchilla with ease, if you can understand what it is trying to tell you.

-The more time you spend around them or even getting them out of the cage, the easier it is ultimately going to become.
+The more time you spend around it or even getting it out of the cage, the easier it is ultimately going to become.

-Do you have any further recommendations you can share with the readers to help them understand a chinchilla’s body language even further?
+Do you have any additional recommendations you can share with other readers, to help them understand a chinchilla’s body language even further?